 Responsibility to Report Criminal Violations and/or Dispositions

-During a student's period of enrollment at The University of North Carolina at Pembroke, should the student be subject to any criminal charge and/or any disposition of a criminal charge, on or off campus, the student must within two (2) business days notify the Office of Student Conduct in writing regarding the nature of the charge/offense and the disposition of the charge if applicable.
-The student does not have to notify the Office of Student Conduct regarding traffic-related misdemeanors unless the traffic-related misdemeanor involves alcohol or drugs (e.g., students are not required to report a speeding ticket, but they are required to report a Driving Under the Influence (DUI) ticket or Driving While Intoxicated (DWI) ticket).
-The student's failure to do so will be grounds to deny or withdraw the student's admission, or to dismiss the student after enrollment.
+During a student's period of enrollment at The University of North Carolina at Pembroke, should he or she be subject to any criminal charge and/or any disposition of a criminal charge, he or she must immediately notify the Office of Student Conduct in writing regarding the nature of the charge/offense and the disposition of the charge if applicable.
+A student does not have to notify the Office of Student Conduct regarding traffic-related misdemeanors unless the traffic-related misdemeanor involves alcohol or drugs (e.g., students are not required to report a speeding ticket, but they are required to report a Driving Under the Influence (DUI) ticket or Driving While Intoxicated (DWI) ticket).

-Every student shall be bound by the Honor Code and the university Code of Conduct.
-Th Honor Code shall prohibit academic dishonesty.
+Every student shall be bound by the Honor Code and the University Code of Conduct.
 The Code of Conduct shall prohibit actions and behaviors that are clearly inconsistent with the University's expectation for membership in this community.
-Visit the university Code of Conduct website and also the Office of Student Conduct website.
-All adjudicatory power of the student body shall be vested in a system of hearing boards with recognition that ultimate responsibility must conform with the by-laws of the university as established by the Board of Trustees.
+The University Code of Conduct is is located on the Internet at the following address: www.uncp.edu/sa/handbook and is published in the Student Handbook, the University Catalog, and the Faculty Handbook.
+All adjudicatory power of the Student Body shall be vested in a system of hearing boards with recognition that ultimate responsibility must conform with the By-Laws of the University as established by the Board of Trustees.

 Student Discipline Records

-Office of Student Conduct discipline files are housed in the Office of Student Affairs for eight (8) years and are then forwarded to the Registrar's Office unless the sanction is suspension or expulsion.
+Student Conduct discipline files are housed in the Office of Student Affairs for eight years and are then forwarded to the Registrar's Office unless the sanction is suspension or expulsion.
 Suspension and expulsion files are kept in the Student Affairs Office indefinitely.
-Students suspended or expelled for disciplinary infractions will be entered into the suspension/expulsion database at UNC General Administration and will be available to all UNC campuses.
+Students suspended or expelled for disciplinary infractions will be entered into the Suspension/Expulsion database at UNC General Administration and will be available to all UNC campuses.

 Student discipline records are confidential in accordance with federal and state laws.
 The contents of the student's discipline record may not be revealed to anyone not associated with campus discipline except upon written request of the student or a court-ordered subpoena.